Senior Program Associate, Atlanta

 This full time exempt position will report to Atlanta Repair’s Executive Director, and will work collaboratively and closely with local partners.

-- Identify, build, and sustain existing and new relationships with local Jewish organizations, civic and nonprofit communities, and nonprofits engaged with communities directly impacted by COVID-19 for Corps Member placements, episodic service, and national campaigns, in collaboration with Fellows and other staff members.
+- Identify, build, and sustain existing and new relationships with local Jewish organizations, civic and nonprofit communities for Corps Member placements, episodic service, and national campaigns, in collaboration with Fellows and other staff members.

-- As a member of the Atlanta program team, support national issue area campaigns (eg. food insecurity); enact a robust calendar of programming, including service opportunities that match the needs of service partners and the target audience, and larger-scale service events (eg. MLK Day of Service).
+- In collaboration with the Atlanta program team, support national issue area campaigns (eg. food insecurity); enact a robust calendar of programming, including service opportunities that match the needs of service partners and the target audience, and larger-scale service events (e.g. MLK Day of Service).

 - In partnership with Repair’s national team, coordinate and facilitate weekly learning for Corps Members around issues of systemic injustice, Jewish values, volunteer mobilization, and management.

 - Serve as the main point person for ad hoc teen and family focused event series as requested by community partners.

 We know that you may not have all the skills listed.
 We encourage you to apply even if you only check some of the boxes.

 - 2+ years of volunteer management; demonstrated success with building relationships and working with young adults, as well as people with diverse backgrounds and experiences.

 - Clear understanding of how to create long-term professional relationships; ideal candidate is already involved in the Jewish, service, and/or social justice community in Atlanta.

 - Eager and excited to network, build up relationships and actively engage with the greater Atlanta community and its members, with the intent of strengthening Repair’s relationships to the community and to Jewish young adults, excited to serve in our programs.

 - Strong self-management & organization skills, as well as an excitement to leverage creativity.